Techtonica/curriculum/personal-brand/personal-branding.md

   - Pick something you have learned or love and go deep in explanations
   - Join a community
 - Make Friends
-  - Get involved on Twitter and GitHub
+  - Get involved on Twitter (or X) and GitHub
 - Share your experience
   - Blog
   - Tweet